MicrosoftDocs/dynamics365smb-devitpro-pb/dev-itpro/developer/devenv-promoting-actions-guidance.md

 ## Promote actions dependent on page type

-For a business entity, for example a Customer, there is no virtue in promoting the exact same set of actions on the customer list and the customer card page, even when the same set of actions is available on both pages.
+For a business entity, for example, a Customer, there's no virtue in promoting the exact same set of actions on the customer list and the customer card page, even when the same set of actions is available on both pages.
 On the contrary, doing so may not align with the patterns of use and it risks cluttering the action bar with actions that too few users need.

 Instead, on list pages, use action promotion to give priority to:

 - Actions that allow users to process multiple selected rows at a time
-- Actions that give access to additional details about the chosen record
+- Actions that give access to more details about the chosen record
 - Actions that users find relevant even as they might not see all fields about the record

 Actions that users are most likely to use after creating or updating a record using the card page need only be promoted in the card page, and not in the list.
-For example, it is more useful to promote the action “Request Approval” in card and document pages than in list pages, since most users will check or update information in the card or document before requesting approval of it.
+For example, it's more useful to promote the action “Request Approval” in card and document pages than in list pages, since most users will check or update information in the card or document before requesting approval of it.

 ## How should promoted actions be organized?